- Philip Morris International Research and Development, Philip Morris Products, Neuchâtel, Switzerland

 Safety

-Two SAEs were reported in cigarette users, while no SAEs were reported in other categories (THS users; dual users; “other” user).
+Two SAEs were reported in cigarette users, while no SAEs were reported in other categories (THS users; dual users; “other” users).
 There were no severe AEs and no AEs that led to subject discontinuation from the study.
 Only one AE related to the investigational product (IP: THS or cigarette) was reported in dual users, and there were no AEs related to IPs in other product-use categories.

 There was no significant difference in the incidence of AEs related to study procedures between IQOS users (5 of 70 subjects, 7.1%) and cigarette users (4 of 91 subjects, 4.4%).
 The incidence of AEs related to study procedures in dual users (2 of 17 subjects, 11.8%) was higher than those in IQOS users and cigarette users, although this category included a smaller number of subjects.

 Eighty-nine subjects used THS at least once in this study, and 42 device events were reported in 30 subjects (33.7%).
 None of these events led to an AE.
-The most frequently reported device events were “Holder heater broken” (23 events), and “Holder does not charge when inserted into the mobile unit” (10 events).
+The most frequently reported device events were “Holder heater broken” (23 events) and “Holder does not charge when inserted into the mobile unit” (10 events).

 Discussion

-This study was designed to demonstrate the effect of switching to THS use as compared to continued cigarette smoking on the response of PD to mechanical periodontal therapy, by evaluating the mean PD reduction at all sites with initial PD ≥ 4 mm at 6 months after SRP treatment.
+This study was designed to demonstrate the effect of switching to THS use as compared to continued cigarette smoking on the response of PD to mechanical periodontal therapy, by evaluating the mean PD reduction at all sites with initial PD ≥4 mm at 6 months after SRP treatment.
 The definition of chronic generalized periodontitis was based on the guidelines established by the Japanese Society of Periodontology (23). i.e., before the publication of the new periodontitis classification scheme (31).
 We observed a PD reduction of approximately 1 mm from baseline at 6 months, regardless of whether a subject switched to THS or continued smoking cigarettes, with no statistically significant differences between cigarette and THS users or between cigarette and dual users.
-The differences between cigarette and THS users were smaller than the effect size of 0.25 (0.5) mm that was estimated from the published data in smokers and non-smokers, from which the sample size was calculated (24, 25).
+The differences between cigarette and THS users were smaller than the effect size of 0.25 (0.5) mm, which was estimated from the published data on smokers and non-smokers, from which the sample size was calculated (24, 25).
 Similarly, comparable CAL reductions from baseline were also observed at 3 and 6 months, regardless of whether a subject switched to THS or continued smoking cigarettes.

-Previous reports showed that PD changes in smokers at 6 months after SRP treatment were within the same ranges as those found in the present study, varying from −0.64 to −1.13 mm (3236).
+Previous reports showed that PD changes in smokers at 6 months after SRP treatment were within the same ranges as those found in the present study, varying from −0.64 to −1.13 mm (32–36).
 However, analyses of the results differed between studies in terms of statistical approaches, for example, whether adjustments were made for baseline values or other covariates.
 The same studies showed differences in PD in non-smokers and smokers ranging from −0.58 to −1.98 mm, with PD changes generally greater for non-smokers.
 Published studies that also considered former smokers or quitters showed larger changes in PD after SRP treatment in former smokers than in smokers (36, 37).
 Two longitudinal studies on smoking cessation showed PD differences at 6 months after SRP treatment of −0.86 mm and −1.25 mm (24), and −0.91 mm and −1.23 mm (25) in smokers and quitters, respectively, with a smaller PD change in smokers.
 All these studies indicated a detrimental effect of smoking on periodontal improvement after SRP treatment, except for the reports of Pucher et al. (34), Ryder et al. (36), and Kanmaz et al. (38), which showed no or minimal differences between smokers and quitters.
-Even though a benefit of smoking cessation on SRP treatment effects has been reported in several publications, the data were not always consistent, the differences were very small, and they were mostly not statistically different.
+Even though the benefit of smoking cessation on SRP treatment effects has been reported in several publications, the data were not always consistent, the differences were very small, and they were mostly not statistically different.
 Additionally, the importance of considering differences in baseline values was highlighted by Preus et al. (39), who found differences between baseline-adjusted and unadjusted analyses of the effect of smoking on the change in periodontal parameters after SRP.
 Their unadjusted analysis results indicated that this treatment had a larger effect in smokers than in former or never smokers, whereas the results of the baseline-adjusted analysis indicated no such differences.
 Several publications on the effects of SRP in smokers vs. non-smokers may thus have been biased by not taking into account covariates, such as baseline values.

 Changes in PD are often considered less clinically relevant than changes in CAL, which is measured from a fixed reference point and is thus a more valid metric and stable indicator of improvement in periodontal health than PD (40).
 PD has, however, often been used as the primary endpoint in periodontal studies assessing the effects of smoking or smoking cessation on SRP treatment (10).